Skip to content

 Stripline Calculator

-Symmetric stripline; a trace buried between two ground planes.
-Gives the cleanest impedance and least radiation.
+Symmetric stripline, a trace buried between two ground planes.
+The trace is fully shielded, so radiation is low and impedance control is tight.
 Compute Z0 from geometry or solve for trace width to hit a controlled impedance target.

 Units